michael-hawker/WinUI2Plus3Template/project_readme.md

 We recommend performing a `git init` and `git commit` after creating this template so you can track the changes made to it.
 A `.gitignore` file has been provided already.

 Remember to delete your `bin` and `obj` directories before zipping up your project for upload.
+You can use the provided `clean.bat` for that.

 ## Adding new files